django-functest/django-functest/docs/common.rst

 Conventions:

 unittest provides assertion methods that are ``camelCased``.
-Django follows suite with assertion methods, but for other things defaults to the PEP8 recommendation of ``name_with_underscores`` e.g. ``live_server_url``.
+Django follows suit with assertion methods, but for other things defaults to the PEP8 recommendation of ``name_with_underscores`` e.g. ``live_server_url``.
 We have followed the same pattern.